IBM/topography-searcher/README.md

 poetry install
 ```

-We can test the environment build using `tests` via
+We can test the environment build by running
 ```
-pytest tests/*
+pytest
 ```
+within the `tests` directory.
 For a successful build we should have all tests pass.
+By default we do not test for the `molecular_potentials` as the dependencies are not shipped by default due to the large size.
 If this is the case then enjoy using TopSearch!

 ## Examples